Andover-Robotics/ays-python-curriculum/.guides/content/List-Basics--Creation-and-Indexing-2b37.md

 |||
 ## What is a List?

-A list is a built-in data structure that groups information in a sequence.
+A list is a built-in data structure that groups pieces of data in a sequence.
+Think of your typical grocery list--a sequence of items.
 Lists are declared with the `[]` brackets, and a comma separates each item in a list.
 Lists are mutable, which means you can change them in a variety of ways.
 The values in a list are called **elements** or sometimes **items**.

 ## Declaring a List
 ```python